OxygenRoblox/Sainty/README.md

 ## Description 🎯
 - Sainty is a powerful script designed to add many features to increase hitbox accuracy  🪩

+-  Works better in First-Person 🕺
+-  Updates happen every other week 🛡

 ## Features
 - **Aimbot:** Automatically locks onto targets to enhance accuracy.
 - **Tracers:** Visual indicators that are hooked onto your mouse movement